Home

 Lena served as maid of honor when Os married Katherine Williams two years later, in 1928.

-On April 12, 1929, at age 29, Lena married 42-year-old Patrick J. Doyle, a native of County Duran, Ireland.
-He was the son of Thomas and Isabelle (Carberry) Doyle, and was a foreman at the time of marriage.
-They had 2 children.
+On April 12, 1929, at age 29, Lena married 42-year-old Patrick Joseph Doyle (1887-1940), a native of County Durham, Ireland.
+He was the son of Thomas and Isabelle (Carberry) Doyle.
+She was employed as a clerk, and he a foreman, at the time of marriage.
+Justice of the peace H.S.
+Whipperman performed the nuptials at Somerset, Somerset County, PA.

 In 1934, when Lena’s brother Charles co-founded the Younkin National Home Coming Reunion, she supported the effort, and arranged for her young daughter to sing as part of the official schedule of events.
 In its heyday, the event drew more than 1,000 people annually.

-Lena also enjoyed the Harbaugh Reunions, and is known to have been in attendance in 1948, 1954 and 1965.
-Her son won the "Furthest Traveled" Award in 1954, coming a distance of 700 miles.
-In 1965, husband Ben received the "Oldest Man Award.
+They lived in Benton's home at 703 Willow Street in Connellsville.
+Lena enjoyed the Harbaugh Reunions, and is known to have been in attendance in 1948, 1954 and 1965.
+Her son John won the "Furthest Traveled" Award in 1954, coming a distance of 700 miles.
+In 1965, her husband Benton received the "Oldest Man Award.

 On Dec.
 14, 1972, Lena died at the Connellsville State General Hospital at the age of 72.